Did you know that not everyone who has a seizure has epilepsy?

 Keep reading below for a guide that outlines what triggers seizures in those with and without epilepsy alike.

 A hit to the head can trigger seizures.
 Traumatic brain injuries have shown to lead to the development of epilepsy, and approximately 6% of people with epilepsy developed the condition following a brain injury.
+According to personal injury lawyers, car accidents are the leading cause of TBIs.

 Epilepsy due to brain injuries typically doesn’t appear overnight; instead, the seizures will appear months or years down the line.
 Strokes and concussions are common brain injuries that can lead to epileptic seizures.